Ryael/paradise-lost/TESTING.md

 ### CSS

 [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) was used to validate both CSS stylesheets.
 No errors were found for `form.css` but `style.css` showed errors for "Property r doesn't exist".
 However, after extensive research, this may just be that the validation tool is out of date.
 Property `r` refers to the radius of a circle and is often used in SVG designs.
-There's even a [css-tricks page](https://css-tricks.com/svg-properties-and-css/) that covers the use of it.
+There's even a [CSS-Tricks page](https://css-tricks.com/svg-properties-and-css/) that covers the use of it.
 Additionally, it seems like the [VSCode linter](https://github.com/microsoft/vscode/issues/85828) also picks up on it incorrectly and has since 2019.
 The latest post was last month and it still seems to be an issue.

 ![Form CSS](docs/testing/form-css.png)